 The qualified estimated payments should equal 25 percent of the total income tax due for the year.
-To avoid the penalty, the quarterly estimate must equal at least 20 percent of the total income tax liability for the current taxable year or 25 percent of the final income tax liability for the prior taxable year.
+To avoid the penalty, the quarterly estimate must equal at least 25 percent of the final income tax liability for the prior taxable year.